spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/10-register-manage-maas-cloud-accounts.md

 # Overview

-When you install the private cloud gateway (PCG), a default MAAS cloud account is automatically created.
-You can use this cloud account to create tenant clusters and to create additional cloud accounts if desired.
+When you install the Private Cloud Gateway (PCG), a default MAAS cloud account is automatically created.
+You can use this default account to create tenant clusters and, if desired, you can create additional accounts.

 # Prerequisites